microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Coach/README.md

 Required resources during this hack:
 - Azure storage account to upload training data
 - Fabric capacity if not using the trial
-- A Fabric Capacity sized F64 or larger is required to use Fabric Copilot, which is optional for this hack

 Each student will need a PowerBI Pro or Premium per user license for Challenge 06, build a PowerBI Report, unless they are using the Fabric Trial or a capacity sized larger than F64.